juandero/DevSecOps-Jenkins-Pipelines-as-Code/README.md

 # devsecops-jenkins-pipelines-ecs-python
 Jenkins pipelines configs for an arch running agents in ECS.
-Including SAST/SCA for Python projects.
+Including SCA & SAST tests for Python projects.